Church Audio Guide – 24 Tips For Great Sound

 As well as educating yourself as much as you can, you also need to train your tech team.
 If there is a church tech conference nearby, why not go along as group?
 If your church leadership sees this as an important ministry within the church it may be worth having a conversation about building ongoing training into the budget.
 Offer on the job training in all aspects of working on the church sound team.
 Organise training on understanding all the various pieces of equipment and what they are for.
 Provide training in how to listen carefully to the preacher/musicians and adjust sound accordingly.
 Train them up in knowing what to do when everything goes wrong and you aren’t there!
 If you have someone in your team that is more experienced and knowledgeable, consider training them up as a deputy.

-16)Tune your church PA system
+16)Tune your church PA

 This is something that I find a lot of people skip, either because they don’t know how to do it or have never even heard of it before.
-Tuning a PA system, is basically using system EQ to tune the system to it’s surroundings.
+Tuning a PA, is basically using system EQ to tune the system to it’s surroundings.
 There are many objects within a church building that can affect the overall sound for good or ill.
 Walls, pews, ceilings even people acts as objects for sound waves to bounce off, and can play havoc with the mix and cause untold feedback problems and unwanted frequencies.
 If you are having problems with feedback, echoes etc, then this one tip could make a huge difference.
 Check out my post on How to Tune a PA System for a more in-depth guide.

 17)Know your mixing desk/soundboard